 The first consideration is the hitch receiver class you have.
-It will not help to waste so much money buying the hitch carrier only to find out it is not compatible with you four-wheel vehicle.
-There are generally five classes of receivers: I, II, III, IV and V. The table below clarify their differences:
+It will not help to waste so much money buying the hitch carrier only to find out it is not compatible with your four-wheel vehicle.
+There are generally five classes of receivers: I, II, III, IV, and V. The table below clarify their differences:

-Load capacity of the motorcycle hitch carrier is important to consider before making any purchase.
+The load capacity of the motorcycle hitch carrier is important to consider before making any purchase.
 In my list, I have one 400 pounds load capacity and most of them are 500 pounds with the highest being 600 pounds.
-If you have a larger bike, consider the highest load capacity in my list which is 600 pounds.
+If you have a larger bike, consider the highest load capacity on my list which is 600 pounds.
 For small bikes, the 400 pounds limit would be reasonable enough.

-Steel is generally heavier than aluminium.
+Steel is generally heavier than aluminum.
 That said, for heavy vehicles and heavy bikes, I would recommend 600 pounds load capacity of a steel carrier.

-Aluminium is lightweight, so it becomes to handle aluminium than the heavyweight steel unless helped by someone else.
+Aluminum is lightweight, so it becomes to handle aluminum than the heavyweight steel unless helped by someone else.

 Motorcycles are heavy.
 For this reason, it can be challenging to load the bike onto the hitch carrier without a ramp.
 All my reviewed products come with ramps.